kisaacs/benchmark_charting/Use_case_scenarios.md

 a.
 Directly to a file
 b.
 To a command line as stdout, then redirect the output to a file
 5. Read the measured value from the file with that specific format parser and write it out to another CSV file in specific plot configuration.
-6. Open that CSV file in plotter program.
+6. Open that CSV file in plotter program (Excel or OriginPro).

 Scenario 2
 1. Write a profiler (a separate program) to run the program a specific number of times and output its measurement values in a specific format.
 2. Let the profiler read from a config file.
 3. Run the profiler and output to a file.
 4. Make the filename related to the input parameters.
-5. Manually copy paste the measured values and parameters in the plotter program.
+5. Manually copy paste the measured values and parameters in the plotter program(Excel or OriginPro).

 Scenario 3 (with some kind of visual tool running over backend API accessible through url)
 1. Intercept URLs.